 A term sheet may likewise be referred as a letter of intent, an MOU i.e. memorandum of understanding.
-The first round of speculation from a financial investor is known as a Series a Term Sheet.
+The first round of speculation from a financial investor is known as a term sheet.
 Every round of investment has its own terms & conditions and these terms define a business seeking outside capital funding.
 The label isn't imperative, and regarding their structure and drafting they set out the key business and legitimate terms in regard to a proposed transaction.

-- It must enable key legitimate standards to be settled, which thus can be utilized as a system for drafting the legal transnational document,
+- It must enable key legitimate standards to be settled, which thus can be utilized as a system for drafting the legal transnational document.

 - Set out the binding components which have been concurred between the parties.

-Before signing into a term sheet, you ought to choose whether the document is authoritative.
+Before signing an Investment Term Sheet, you ought to choose whether the document is authoritative.
 As an organizer, you should be careful about restricting commitments that prejudice your capacity to work with different financial specialists for a long time period and be more careful about an investor who imposes a penalty on you if for any reasons the terms of the letter are ruptured.

 - Summary of the rights related to the transfer of share, or issues, or in case company is sold must be wound up.

 Points to remember while drafting an Investment Term Sheet